-formed by nine AlAs and GaAs layers with a total thickness of 23.8 nm.
-Here, we study the top seven QWs with thicknesses of 3.3 to 7.1 nm.
+In this work, we investigate a sample consisting of 12 single QW layers of different thicknesses grown on a (100) GaAs substrate.
+The QW layers are separated by AlAs/GaAs short-period superlattice barriers, each formed by nine AlAs and GaAs layers with a total thickness of 23.8 nm.
+Here, we study the top seven QWs with thicknesses of 3.3-7.1 nm.
 The layers are buried at distances between 40 and 211 nm below the surface.
-Growth interruptions of 10 s at each interface lead to a large correlation length of the QW disorder potential and to the formation of interface quantum dots (QD).
+Growth interruptions of 10 s at each interface lead to a large correlation length of the QW disorder potential and to the formation of interface QDs.
 The growth interruptions are kept short in order to avoid a monolayer splitting of the macroscopic PL spectra and to minimize the incorporation of impurities at the interfaces.

-In Fig. 1(c) and (d) representative low temperature (T = 12 K) near-field PL spectra are shown for the 3.3 and 5.1 nm thick (100) GaAs QW.
-The spectra reveal clearly the emission from excitons localized in interface quantum dots.
-The linewidth of the sharp resonances is limited by the spectral resolution of 100 μ eV.
+In Fig. 15.1(c) and (d) representative low temperature (T = 12 K) near-field PL spectra are shown for the 3.3 and 5.1 nm thick (100) GaAs QW.
+The spectra clearly reveal the emission from excitons localized in interface QDs.
+The line width of the sharp resonances is limited by the spectral resolution of 100 μ eV.
 The spectra are recorded at an excitation intensity of 110 nW, corresponding to an average excitation density well below one exciton per monolayer island.
 For excitation powers between 1 and 500 nW, we find a linear intensity dependence and an excitation-independent shape of the emission spectra, indicating negligible contributions from biexcitons and charged excitons.

-In addition to the sharp localized exciton emission, these spectra display at higher energies a spectrally broad background emission from more delocalized excitons in QW continuum states (47).
+In addition to the sharp localized exciton emission, at higher energies these spectra display a spectrally broad background emission from more delocalized excitons in QW continuum states [42].
 This is a disadvantage for QIP applications, as it may be difficult to avoid the uncontrolled population of such delocalized exciton states when ultrashort and thus spectrally broadband pulses are used for optical excitation.
-Yet, we will demonstrate below that such problems can be reduced by careful spectral shaping of the excitation pulses.
-Important properties of IQD are the excellent interface quality of the (100) GaAs quantum wells and the strong reduction of piezoelectric and strain fields.
+Yet, we will demonstrate in the following that such problems can be reduced by careful spectral shaping of the excitation pulses.
+Important properties of interface QDs are the excellent interface quality of the (100) GaAs quantum wells and the strong reduction of piezoelectric and strain fields.
 In the investigated samples, the energetic positions of the sharp exciton emission lines remains unchanged over many hours and we observe no signs of a spectral diffusion of the exciton lines.